mncadavid/SEI-Project-3/README.md

 * Implementing auth so there can be multiple users
 * Add more place types
 * Add days tab to trip
+* Incorporate Google Maps visual into the selection screen
+* Utilize styling library
+* Draggable - add places to trip
+* Details page for each place